 Even in those contexts, the choice between arbitration and national court litigation is highly fact-specific and, to some extent, subjective.

 Arbitration is commonly viewed as faster, leaner and less costly than litigation.
 Litigating IP disputes in national courts, by contrast, may entail a lengthy (and accordingly more expensive) process, given the relative complexity of IP disputes and the availability of multiple levels of appeals.
 By comparison, while statistics are not available for every arbitral institution, data released by leading institutions indicate a substantially shorter period for reaching a result in arbitration.

 Between 2013 and 2016, the average arbitration administered by the London Court of International Arbitration (LCIA) lasted 16 months (for cases with an amount in dispute greater than US$100 million, this increased to 29 months).

-Other data points show similar results: between 2007 and 2014, the Arbitration Institute of the Stockholm Chamber of Commerce (SCC) reported that the average duration of an SCC-administered arbitration was 13.5 months, and between 2013 and 2016 the Singapore International Arbitration Centre (SIAC) reported that the average duration of a SIAC-administered arbitration was 13.8 months.
+Other data points show similar results: between 2007 and 2014, the Arbitration Institute of the Stockholm Chamber of Commerce (SCC) reported that the median duration of an SCC-administered arbitration was 13.5 months.
+More recently, the SCC reported that the majority of awards under its Arbitration Rules in 2021 were rendered within six to 12 months after the case was referred to an arbitral tribunal.
+Between 2013 and 2016 the Singapore International Arbitration Centre (SIAC) reported that the average duration of a SIAC-administered arbitration was 13.8 months.

 One overarching consideration is the availability of appellate review.
 In most jurisdictions, arbitral awards – unlike judgments of national courts – are not subject to substantive appellate review.
 Parties to an arbitration, therefore, can receive a final and binding decision earlier and with greater certainty.
 This principle of finality is a hallmark of both domestic and international arbitration.